 Henley is an attractive town, built around the river, the Angel Pub by the bridge, and market square.
 Henley is the place where in 1970 George Harrison purchased 30-room Victorian neo-Gothic mansion Friar Park, built in 1889 and set in 60 acres which you can see about three minutes up from the Market Square.

-At Henley-on-Thames, I stayed at The Red Lion, possibly the only place I have stayed in that had also played host to royalty.
-The iconic Red Lion Grade II listed hotel dates back to 1600s and many of the 35 bedrooms have been named after the Royal visitors who have said to have stayed there including George III, George IV and Charles I. in June 2020, just before my stay, it was put up for sale for £7.5m and appears to have been bought and renovated into the Relais Henley Hotel at the Red Lion.
+At Henley-on-Thames, I stayed at the Grade II listed The Red Lion, possibly the only place I have stayed in that had also played host to royalty.
+The iconic Red Lion Hotel dates back to 1600s and many of the 35 bedrooms have been named after the Royal visitors who have said to have stayed there including George III, George IV and Charles I. in June 2020, just before my stay, it was put up for sale for £7.5m and appears to have been bought and renovated into the Relais Henley Hotel at the Red Lion.

 This was my end point for this stretch.